tchapeaux/py-threes/README.md

 Launch src/main.py to either
 - play the game
-- see an AI play
+- launch AIs and see statistics